 He retrieved his gun from the spot where he had propped it against the wall, pulled on an extra coat, and went outside to keep watch.

 Lily left camp and retraced her steps to the cabin.
 She catnapped behind the cover of trees and watched him pace for two days.
 He ate sparingly from a pack left by the door and warmed himself by a fire, but she did not think he was allowing himself any sleep.
 Sometimes she moved closer and made some noise to draw his attention.
 He would expand the circle of his pacing and search the woods with his eyes, but never followed far.
-Once he fired a shot in her direction, sending a thrill of adrenaline through her.
+Once he fired a shot in her direction, sending a thrill of adrenaline.
 She savored it while she could, knowing all too well how fleeting such sensations were.

 On the third night after she took her trophy he finally gave in to sleep, propped against the wall with a gun in his lap on a stool made from a tree stump.
 Her boots were cat-paw silent on the snow, and he did not rouse when her fingers dipped gently into his pockets.
 They closed around spare bullets in one, and in another a key.